warrayquipsome/Chillax/Docs/FAQs.md

 * You may want to play around with them to find the right balance.

 > [!IMPORTANT]
+> Must-need to change both for it to take full effect.
+>
 > **Note**: `--accentcolor` is for [rgb](https://rgbcolorpicker.com/) and `--accentcolor2` is
 > for [hex](https://colors-picker.com/hex-color-picker/).